 4. Start the transcription process

-5. Your transcription is ready!
+5. Your transcript is ready!

-Now that your video transcription is ready, you can proofread and polish the text in the app, online or in your preferred file format - with or without timestamps.
+Now that your video transcript is ready, you can proofread and polish the text in the app, online or in your preferred file format - with or without timestamps.
+You can also use our built-in AI tools to summarize the transcript or translate it into other languages.

 With our standard version you can export your transcribed text to TXT, or upgrade to our PRO service to export to PDF, DOCX, JPG and SRT.
 SRT is a file format specifically for captions.
 It's made up of time coding and plain text, which video software reads and extracts in order to display subtitles on your video.

 Doing it yourself is one way of getting a free transcription, but whether it's a truly free option depends on the value you put on your own time!
 YouTube's automatic captioning is a free service too, however, it isn't the most reliable service in terms of accuracy.

-Ready to transcribe video to text?
 Download the Transcribe app or launch the online editor to get started.

 Want to make your YouTube videos more accessible, boost your rankings and expand your reach?
 Learn how to transcribe YouTube videos with our helpful guide.